 *Orange zest is another name for grated orange peel.

-Presenting another delicious recipe from Rosie’s day that still tastes great today.
-I tested the recipe with white bread, as it was popular in Rosie’s time, but I’m sure it would taste just as good with whole wheat or multigrain bread, or whatever bread you may happen to have.
+Presenting another delicious historic recipe from Rosie’s Riveting Recipes cookbook that still tastes great today.
+I tested the recipe with white bread, as it was popular in Rosie’s time.
+However, I’m pretty sure it would taste just as good with whole wheat or multigrain bread, or whatever bread you may happen to have.

 CELERY STUFFED SPARERIBS

 1 side spareribs (about 1 1/2 lbs)

 1/4 cup diced salt pork or bacon fat

 3 cups soft bread cubes

 3/4 teaspoon salt

 1/8 teaspoon pepper